howerj/cdb/readme.md

 default installation directory (which can be set with the 'DESTDIR' makefile variable) installs to a directory called 'install' within the repository - it will not actually install anything.
-Changing 'DESTDIR' to '/usr' should install everything properly.
+Changing 'DESTDIR' to '/usr' should install everything properly. [pandoc][] is required to build the manual page for installation, which is generated from this [markdown][] file.

 # POSSIBLE DIRECTIONS

 The wish list contains a list of ideas that may be cool to implemented, but probably will not be, or can be implemented on top of the program anyway.

-- One way of improving performance would be to keep the first, initial, hash table in memory.
-This is 2KiB, however this conflicts with a goal of minimal memory usage.
-In fact all of the indexes could be stored in memory, speeding up the search.
-One, or both, levels could be enabled by a compile time option.
 - Adding a header along with a [CRC][] for error detection, lessons learned from other file formats can be incorporated, some guides are available at:
   - <https://softwareengineering.stackexchange.com/questions/171201>